 Hawthorne's Permit Parking Program is an initiative designed to give residents a better chance of finding an on-street parking space in their neighborhood.
 The parking spaces in Hawthorne's Commuter Zone are regulated as "Resident Parking Permit Required" or "Non-Resident Parking Permit Required".

-Permits are distributed by the Police Department, Records Office during office hours, Monday 9am - 8pm and Tuesday-Friday 9am - 4pm.
-Parking permits for 2021 are on sale now.
+Permits are distributed by the Police Department, Records Office during office hours, Mondays-December 20, January 3 and January 10 - 9am to 8pm, and Wednesday, December 29, 9am to 8pm and Tuesday-Friday 9am - 4pm.
+Parking permits for 2022 are on sale now.

 Resident Restricted Parking Area